arc64/www.tecks.co.nz/data-processing/4a-data-before-copy/Origin/Typesofresearchevidence/Approachestoresearchintolearningandteaching/Whatunitsofanalysisareusedbythethreemainapproachestoresearch/Theunitsofanalysisemployedbybehaviouranalysts/index.md

 ---
+has_children: false
 layout: default
+nav_order: 1
-title: "The units of analysis employed by behaviour analysts "
+title: 'The units of analysis employed by behaviour analysts '
-nav_order: Theunitsofanalysisemployedbybehaviouranalysts
-has_children: false
 ---
 # The units of analysis employed by behaviour analysts